SAM9X75 Curiosity Wireless Kit - Wi-Fi® Quick Start Guide for Linux®

 Back to Top

-Set Up and Start SAM9X75 Curiosity Board Serial Terminal
+Set Up the SAM9X75 Curiosity Board Serial Terminal

-Set up the SAM9X75 Curiosity Board Serial Terminal on the host computer.
+Set up SAM9X75 Curiosity Board Serial Terminal on the PC.

-On the host computer, open a Serial Terminal with the following settings:
+On the PC, open your favorite terminal emulator with the following settings:

 • Baud Rate: 115200